 A consulting marketplace doesn’t necessarily belong to a consulting firm.
 A marketplace is a space where independent consultants can connect with clients looking for their services.

-A marketplace will need separate functionality for consultants and for clients as well as an admin panel for the marketplace owner to monitor and moderate platform activities.
+An online consultation marketplace will need separate functionality for consultants and for clients as well as an admin panel for the marketplace owner to monitor and moderate platform activities.

 SaaS white-label solution

-Software as a service (SaaS) product owners lend or sell their software to companies that need the functionality provided but have no desire or means to build their own platform.
+Software as a service (SaaS) product owners lend or sell their software to companies that need the functionality provided but have no desire or means to build their own online consultation platform.
 While the software provider retains rights to the original code of a white-label SaaS product, companies that purchase it can brand it to represent their business.